wolfgarbe/SymSpell/README.md

 #### Changes in v6.1

 1. IMPROVEMENT: [SymSpellCompound](https://github.com/wolfgarbe/SymSpellCompound) has been refactored from static to instantiated class and integrated into [SymSpell](https://github.com/wolfgarbe/SymSpell)
-   Therefore SymSpellCompound is now also based on the the latest SymSpell version with all fixes and performance improvements
+   Therefore SymSpellCompound is now also based on the latest SymSpell version with all fixes and performance improvements
 2. IMPROVEMENT: symspell.demo.csproj, symspell.demoCompound.csproj, symspell.Benchmark.csproj have been recreated from scratch
    and target now .Net Core instead of .Net Framework for improved compatibility with other platforms like MacOS and Linux
 3. CHANGE: The testdata directory has been moved from the demo folder into the benchmark folder